andyblomfelt/thecataclysmoffel/01 - Sessions/June 8th, 2025.md

 On the way, the train is attacked by a group of bandits that want to get at the high ranking merchant that Drew's character is escorting.
 During the fight on the train, [[Ewan Reid]] will get the opportunity to protect a helpless Calbraithen family, in order to rejuvenate his oath and desire to protect his people.

+# Possible hooks
+1. Sorchan is getting arrested once they arrive.
+A famous member of [[Line Six]], he's recognized by Tiyeme and Ewan.
+Everyone on this train, including their cargo, is being brought in for questioning and search.